samvv/YAGL/README.md

 console.log(ordered.next().value); // outputs 2

-// the rest of the items will not get calculated
+// the rest of the items will not be calculated
 ```

 If you want to force calculating all elements upfront you can make use of the